 Mitchell's lips curved into a smile.
 "Sorry, did you just say 'demon'?
 I'm a demon now, am I?"

 George became flustered, drawing out a breath and blinking.
-"I thought… I thought that's what --- You are
+"I thought… I thought that's what --- You are, aren't you?"

 Mitchell merely laughed.
 The bastard.